Michal-Ploszczyca/Deal_Detective/README.md

       ```

 3. **Database:**
-    - The SQLite database (`Iphone_database.db`) will be created automatically when you run the script.
+    - The SQLite database (`smartphones.db`) will be created automatically when you run the script.
 No additional setup is needed.

 ---